Mcfloy/yew-spotify/README.md

 ```

 ## Dev note
-So actually I managed to create a Frankenstein of Rust and Javascript using the Spotify Web Playback SDK.
+So actually, I managed to create a Frankenstein of Rust and Javascript using the Spotify Web Playback SDK.

-For now the source code is a mess (but it works), and I'll do the following things:
+For now, the source code is a mess (but it works), and I'll do the following things:
-- Transfer the token management to Rust in wasm, if not possible rewrite using es6 class paradigm
+- Transfer the token management to Rust in wasm, if not possible then rewrite using es6 class paradigm
 - Expose the Spotify Player to wasm so that the Yew application can call it
-- Use properly Yew for displaying the information.
+- Properly use Yew for displaying the information.

 ## Contributing